jupytercon/jupytercon2025-developingextensions/04-materials/02-anatomy-of-extensions.md

 Begin typing "Random image" and the command palette interface should autocomplete.
 Select "Random image with caption" and press `ENTER`.
-You should see a new tab open containing the text "Hello, world"!
+We should see a new tab open containing the text "Hello, world"!

 :::{important} 💾 **Make a Git commit and push to GitHub now!**
 :icon: false